 Meet the Boeings: How Futuristic Visions in Postwar America Helped Bring Light Rail to San Francisco

-In the era of prosperity after World War II, Americans envisioned a future where space-age technology would bring greater ease and comfort to everyday life.
+In the era after World War II, Americans envisioned a future where space-age technology would bring greater ease and comfort to everyday life.
 People would have robot pets, live in bubble houses and ride mass transit via silent and speedy monorails.
-San Francisco took its first steps towards that vision in the 1960s with the construction of the Muni Metro / Bay Area Rapid Transit (BART) project to replace outdated streetcars with sleek trains that zip across town through the Market Street Subway.
+San Francisco took its first steps towards that vision in the 1960s with the construction of the Muni Metro / Bay Area Rapid Transit (BART) project to replace outdated streetcars with sleek trains that would zip across town through the Market Street Subway.

 Moving from streetcars to modern light rail vehicles (LRVs) was a trend among similar cities at the time.
 But Muni needed a special kind of vehicle that could serve both low-level platforms at its pre-existing stops on surface streets and high-level platforms in the new subway stations.